 Somewhat Easier To Learn?

-Not only that, if you want to get the most out of Lightroom it’s best to learn some of the other modules as well. if nothing else, you should at least learn how to use the Library Module.
+Not only that, if you want to get the most out of Lightroom, I recommend learning the other modules as well.

 Take Your Images With You